kushal2705/flow-log-analysis/README.md

 # flow-log-analysis
-This repo is for VPC flow logs analysis
+This repo is for VPC flow logs analysis excersise